 Tighten up data security with technology

 While there is no doubt that education is a part of the solution, technology has to be the number one line of defence in avoiding data loss.

-To wrestle back control of data stored in the cloud, organisations can deploy a Cloud Access Security Broker (CASB) solution that functions across all key business applications, such as Office 365, Dropbox and Salesforce.
+To wrestle back control of data stored in the cloud, organisations can deploy a Cloud Access Security Broker (CASB) solution that functions across all key business applications, such as Microsoft 365, Dropbox and Salesforce.

 From here, security professionals can implement policies to restrict access to and sharing of sensitive data and have granular insight into user activity – to see exactly when and where data is being handled inappropriately, and by whom.